limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![addlog](/assets/images/posts/g0rmint-walkthrough/g0rmint-11.png)

-When authentication has failed, the value of the email field gets logged to a PHP file at `s3cr3t-dir3ct0ry-f0r-l0gs`, in the format of `"Y-m-d".php`, where `"Y"` is the year in 4-digit, `"m"` is the month in 2-digit with a leading zero and `"d"` is the day in 2-digit with a leading zero.
+When authentication has failed, the value of the email field gets logged to a PHP file at `s3cr3t-dir3ct0ry-f0r-l0gs`, in the format of `"Y-m-d".php`, where `"Y"` is the 4-digit year, `"m"` is the 2-digit month with a leading zero and `"d"` is the 2-digit day with a leading zero.
 However, an authenticated session must first be established before the PHP file can be viewed or you'll get redirected to the login page.
 This is because the contents of `dummy.php` was written at the top of the file.

 ![dummy.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-19.png)

-I wrote a bash script to automate remote command execution as follows:
+I wrote a `bash` script to automate remote command execution as follows:

 ```bash
 # cat exploit.sh